 - You must speak English

-- You must undergo 200 hours of training with an FAA approved program
+- You must undergo 200 hours of training with an FAA-approved program (4-6 months of training)

 - You must pass the FAA Aircraft Dispatcher Knowledge Test and Practical Test